MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 After the deployment completes, connect to the machine.
 For a detailed guide on remote connection, see [How to connect using Remote Desktop and sign on to an Azure virtual machine running Windows](/azure/virtual-machines/windows/connect-rdp).

-After connecting, search for and open **Windows Defender Firewall**.
+After you connect, search for and open **Windows Defender Firewall**.
 Select **Turn Windows Defender Firewall on or off** and select **Turn off Windows Defender Firewall** for both private and public network settings.
 Select **OK**.
 Close **Windows Defender Firewall**.
 Because numerous ports must be opened during the configuration, this step greatly simplifies the process of setting up the cluster.

 After the configuration is complete, lock down the WebLogic Server by following an authoritative guide on the topic, such as [Securing a Production Environment for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/lockd/secure.html).